-Judicial clerkships intended to last two years or less do not qualify.
-Positions in private firms other than fellowship as in (f) above are also not qualifying.
+Positions in private firms other than fellowship as in (e) above are not qualifying.

 Participant's Annualized Income, Income Cap, Adjustments and Asset Cap

 Eligibility for LRAP loans, as well as the amount of the LRAP loans, depends also on an applicant's annualized full-time income.
 Annualized full-time income is the equivalent of the total income reported in the Financial Statement and Personal Information section of the LRAP application.
 To be eligible for an LRAP loan, an applicant's annualized full-time income (after adjustments as set forth below) must be less than $80,000.

 A married participant's annualized full-time income will not be adjusted unless his or her spouse has a higher income, in which case the participant's eligible income will be calculated based on half of the joint income of the couple.
 In determining joint income, educational loan payments by the spouse will be subtracted in determining the spouse's annual income.